 Maria’s life story makes a compelling argument for girls' education.
 As a young teenager, being in school saved her from Rwanda's early ethnic massacres in the 60’s.
 Later, as destitute refugees in Burundi, her parents made great sacrifices to ensure she benefited from further education.
 She in turn committed her earliest pay checks - and considerable drive - to ensuring her 8 siblings and a number of nieces and cousins all went on to higher education.
 While traveling the world as the spouse of a high ranking politician and diplomat, Maria continued to advocate for girls' education and community development at an international level, developing a wide network of friends and supporters to successfully organize fundraisers and community outreach programs throughout Africa.
-A former staffer at United Nations Development Program (UNDP) and USAID/Burundi, Maria is well versed in the politics and policies, both international and domesti, of development initiatives, particularly in regards to women's empowerment.
-Maria, the mother of 5 grown children, lives between Kigali and Bujumbura and is awaiting the birth of her 7th grandchild - she's hoping for a girl.
+A former staffer at United Nations Development Program (UNDP) and USAID/Burundi, Maria is well versed in the politics and policies, both international and domestic, of development initiatives, particularly in regards to women's empowerment.
+Maria, the mother of 5 grown children, lives between Kigali and Bujumbura, and adores her 7 grandchildren.

 Peter Thorp, Head of School, Gashora Girls Academy